kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

        created by clients and scheduled onto hosts.
 ```

-In Kubernetes all entities that exist are called objects.
+In Kubernetes, all entities that exist are called objects.
 You can list all objects of a resource with `kubectl get RESOURCE`.

 ```
 $ kubectl get pods